LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 This technology is used in medical imaging as well as in preclinical research.
 The main advantage of low-field (+mri)s is the improved contrasting of soft material.
 It also offers more cost-effective alternatives to high-field (+mri) systems [@HH21], cost reduction, a smaller device footprint, alleviated safety concerns and leading to diminished image resolution within clinically feasible scan durations. [@AFL23]

 Low-field (+mri) systems are predominantly composed of permanent magnets.
 Through the connection of these permanent magnets, a consistent magnetic field of up to *0.35T* can be generated.
 However, this achievement comes at the cost of an average system weight of *14t*.
-Despite their cost-effectiveness in production and maintenance, permanent magnets show drawbacks such as high temperature dependence and used in (+mri)s a limited (+snr) due to the constrained field strength. [@NK16]
+Despite their cost-effectiveness in production and maintenance, permanent magnets show drawbacks such as high temperature dependencies. [@NK16]

 In particular, the advantages of the small design, the fast and simple image acquisition and the low costs are advantages that will become increasingly important in the future.
 However, the use of permanent magnets and their structure is particularly important in such systems and needs to be analysed.